Routine antenatal check-ups are provided by our qualified midwife in the surgery. These appointments are arranged direct by the midwife.

 The district nursing team attached to the practice is responsible for the nursing care of housebound patients in the community.
 They can be contacted on 020 8464 8752.

-A midwife is available within the practice on two afternoons a week.
+A midwife is available within the practice.
 Midwives are keen to see pregnant women early on in their pregnancy.
-If you think you are pregnant, make an appointment to see the GP or nurse for referral to the midwife.
-Following this initial booking appointment you will be referred to the hospital for “shared care”.
-This means you will usually be seen by a midwife according to the following schedule of appointments:-
+If you think you are pregnant, you can do a self referral to the hospital of your choice using that hospital’s website.
+You will usually be seen by a midwife according to the following schedule of appointments:-

 Timetable of care provided by the midwifery service